danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

 ---
-title: fuck it, let's write a database
+title: Let's write a database (part 1)
-tags: database, fuck it,
+tags: database, filter, from, project
 ---

-# Fuck it, let's write a database

-So, confession, I love playing on the computer, but I'm fucking terrible at SQL.
+So, confession, I love playing on the computer, but I'm terrible at SQL.
 I know that it's Good or whatever and there's this whole very sensible looking [Relational Algebra](https://en.wikipedia.org/wiki/Relational_algebra) behind it all, but like when I have to interact with it, I get the job done and then immediately wipe whatever I learned from my brain.

 Enough is enough.
 It's time to learn it properly.
 And what better way than to write an ANSI SQL database from scratch!

 ## Disclaimers etc

-Setting some expectations, this is very much a "fun" learning project, and we're gonna fuck a lot of things up.
-We'll be using Rust, because I write that a lot atm and so it's what my brain thinks in, but I would definitely read this as a Rust tutorial because I am almost as bad at Rust as SQL.
-I am going to describe things in a very hand-wavy way that will probably annoy people that know what they're talking about, but fuck it, it's my blog and I can do what I want.
+Setting some expectations, this is very much a "fun" learning project, and we're gonna get a lot of things wrong.
+We'll be using Rust, because I write that a lot atm and so it's what my brain thinks in, but I would definitely not read this hoping for a Rust tutorial because I am almost as bad at Rust as SQL.
+I am going to describe things in a very hand-wavy way that will probably annoy people that know what they're talking about, but it's my blog and I can do what I want.

-## So, let's fucking do it?
+## So, let's do it?

 OK.
 So what we're going to do in part 1 is:

 - Make (steal) a SQL parser
-- Do a table scan
+- Do a table scan (`From`)
-- Filter results from that table
+- Filter results from that table (`Filter`)
-- Choose the fields we want to look at
+- Choose the fields we want to look at (`Project`)

 Because we're only starting with reads, our tables are going to be static JSON files taken from the [chinook dataset](https://github.com/marko-knoebl/chinook-database-json).
 We are using this because it's full of rock albums and it's nice to be reminder that Led Zeppelin are a totally sick band from time to time.